hbrc-fpga-class/class-material/verilog_tutorial_part1.md

 It is good practice to define constants instead of using _magic numbers_ in your code.

-There is at least 3 ways to define constants in Verilog:
+There are at least 3 ways to define constants in Verilog:

    * Text Macro using Verilog Preprocessor.
 Like C Verilog has a preprocessor.